ipv6guide/ipv6guide.github.io/enterprise/implementation/security.md

 Using link-local for infrastructure is defined in RFC 7404 - easy to deploy in beginning, but harder to troubleshoot later.
 Don't see which interface you're talking to, keep things familiar with IPv4.

+IPv6 has been deployed in the largest networks, content providers, cloud providers for many years - the most severe bugs have probably been found, but most IPv6 code is less mature than their IPv4 equivalents and some bugs may still appear, although diminishing problem.